balunist/mbp_docs2/source/the_basics/overview.rst

 .. role:: blue-bold

 When MapBoards Pro (MBP) is first installed, there are default settings.
-When you invoke MapBoards Pro on a model, the Lumber tabs will display a list of :blue-bold:`Board Types` found in the model.
-A board type is the pairing of material type and board thickness.
+When you invoke MapBoards Pro on a model, the Lumber tab will display a list of :blue-bold:`Board Types` found in the model.
+A board type is the pairing of material type and board thickness (height).
 Material type refers to either the physical material or the appearance base selected in :blue-bold:`Use Appearance`, found in the options tab.
+All components are grouped by their material type and thickness.
+Each unique group results in a board type entry in the list presented on the Lumber tab

+The board type's thickness, by default, is the shortest dimension of the matching components.
+When possible, an :blue-bold:`Alternate Thickness`, taken from the width of the matching components is made available in a dropdown list for the :blue-bold:`Height`.

 With each board type there are two dimensions, width and length, which will be used as the default board size when creating a map.
 The first time a material type is encountered these values will be set large enough to accommodate the largest component of that board type.
 The :blue-bold:`Options tab` will reveal these default settings.
 If you make any changes to these default dimensions or settings, they will persist the next time you invoke MBP on this model.

 If you want the current settings to be the default on all models being opened for the first time, you can press the :blue-bold:`Save as Default` button in the Options tab.
 In addition to making